-Plaintiff filed a trespass to try title suit, asserting ownership to certain property involving the tidally influenced boundary in Chambers County, and alleging that the Commissioner, through ultra vires acts, has wrongfully asserted jurisdiction, title and right to possession and control over watercourses or navigable streams on said properties; has been encouraging the general public to commit trespass and hunt without consent on the properties and streambeds and has unreasonably interfered with Plaintiff's rights to possession, use, control and quiet enjoyment.
+Plaintiff filed a trespass to try title suit, asserting ownership to certain property involving the tidally influenced boundary in Chambers County, and alleging that the Commissioner, through ultra vires acts, has wrongfully asserted jurisdiction, title and right to possession and control over watercourses or navigable streams on said properties; has been encouraging the general public to commit trespass and hunt without consent on the properties and streambeds and has unreasonably interfered with Plaintiff's rights to possession, use, control and guiet enjoyment.
 Plaintiff seeks title and possession of the disputed property, pre- and post- judgment interest and reasonable attorney's fees.
 Lone Oak's Motion to Retain was granted November 19, 2015.
-On April 14, 2016, Plaintiff filed a motion to substitute counsel and subsequently substituted Commissioner Bush for Patterson and nonsuited all other remaining Defendants.
-Rule 166 Conference held June 30, 2016: claims related to all but one tract severed and abated.
-Summary judgment hearing set for October 26, 2016.
+On April 14, 2016.
+Plaintiff filed a motion to substitute counsel and subsequently substituted Commissioner Bush for Patterson and non-suited all other remaining Defendants.
+Rule 166 Conference held June 30.
+2016: claims related to all but one tract severed and abated.
+On October 26, 2016, the court granted Lone Oak's summary judgment motion, denying the Commissioner's motion.
+Judgment entered January 26, 2017, following hearing on same.
+GLO noticed appeal on February 24, 2017; assigned to 1st Court of Appeals.
+GLO Brief filed July 14, 2017; by extensions, Lone Oak Brief filed October 2, 2017; GLO Reply Brief due November 22, 2017.
 The probability of liability is reasonably possible.
 The possible final amount of loss is indeterminable at this time.